rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 func (a A) sumFields(k int) int
 ```

-The result of program is obviously `15`.
+The result of the program is obviously `15`.

 # Struct as receiver
-In the first example I have used struct type as receiver.
+In the first example, I have used struct type as a receiver.
-This is most common way of declaring that given method
+This is the most common way of declaring that given method
 extends type.
 If we declare our receiver like this then we
-will get copy of struct to our method.
-To illustrate this, small
+will get a copy of struct to our method.
+To illustrate this, a small
 example will be the best.

 ```go